 The Ruth Gorse Academy, as its central mission, focuses on ensuring that young people enjoy access to a truly inspirational secondary academy.

-Currently serving Years 7, 8, 9 and 10 it will grow to be a large academy of 1,260 students and will mirror in its aspirations, expectations and standards The Farnley Academy and The Morley Academy which are Outstanding institutions.
 The Ruth Gorse Academy strives to provide inspirational education for all students irrespective of their background or experience.
 Through exposure to outstanding teaching, the expectation of impeccable behaviour, and a consistent focus on building resilience; we aim to prepare all students with the skills and characteristics required to thrive personally, professionally and within society.
+This was recognised recently by Ofsted who graded the academy as Outstanding July 2017.

 The values that underpin our vision focus on three key concepts: